Control Problems with Vanishing Lie Bracket Arising from Complete Odd Circulant Evolutionary Games: Introduction

 \section{Introduction}

-Cyclic competition occurs frequently in nature \cite{JB75,SL96,KRFB02,GHS03,KR04,KNS05,NHK11}.
+In this paper, we study the frequently occurring phenomenon of cyclic competition in nature \cite{JB75,SL96,KRFB02,GHS03,KR04,KNS05,NHK11}.
 Cyclic competition in coral reef populations are studied in \cite{JB75}.
 Sinervo and Lively first characterized rock-paper-scissors like competition in lizards \cite{SL96}, while Gilg, Hanski and Sittler \cite{GHS03} study this behavior in rodents.
 Cyclic behavior in microbial populations is studied in \cite{KRFB02,KR04,KNS05,NHK11}.
 In classical and evolutionary game theory, cyclic dominance (e.g., matching pennies, rock-paper-scissors) games are commonly studied \cite{Mor94,Wei95}.
 Biologically speaking, in an idealized cyclic game, the absolute fitness measure (payoff) resulting from species interaction can be represented by a circulant matrix, in which row $k$ is a rotation of row $k-1$ for each $k$.
 Games with circulant payoff matrices have been studied extensively in evolutionary game theory \cite{Ze80,SSW80,HS98,HS03,DG09,HS00,SMJS14,GK16} and provide some of the most interesting behaviors \cite{SMJS14}.